siberoloji/siberoloji.github.io/content/en/blog/engineering/ai/2024-10-04-openai-gpt-categories-top-gpts-and-brief-descriptions.md

 Artificial intelligence (AI) has become a transformative force across industries, and one of the most significant breakthroughs in AI has been the development of Generative Pretrained Transformers (GPTs) by OpenAI.
 These language models have revolutionized the way machines understand and generate human-like text.
 From simple text generation to complex tasks like coding and medical analysis, OpenAI’s GPTs offer a wide range of applications.

-In this blog post, we’ll delve into the **categories of OpenAI GPT models**, explore the **top GPTs** developed by OpenAI, and provide **brief descriptions** of their capabilities and use cases.
+In this article, we’ll delve into the **categories of OpenAI GPT models**, explore the **top GPTs** developed by OpenAI, and provide **brief descriptions** of their capabilities and use cases.
 Whether you're a developer, business owner, or AI enthusiast, this guide will give you a deeper understanding of OpenAI’s GPT models and how they are being used to shape the future of AI.

 ## What is OpenAI GPT?